rock-core/base-types/bindings/python/README.md

 # Python bindings for base-types

+## Install

 You can build this prototype with

     python setup.py build_ext -i

+For now, you have to add this folder to your PYTHONPATH environment variable:

+    export PYTHONPATH=$PYTHONPATH:<this folder>

+You could also install the bindings to some location that is already in the Python path:

+    python setup.py install --prefix <path>

+## Note

 There are still some open issues, e.g.
 * How can we handle compressed Frame objects (e.g. JPG, PNG)?